Louiseskinner01/project1-lskinner/README.md

 ### Languages
 - HTML
 - CSS
+-Javascript (Most of the Bootstrap components I have used are Javascript dependant.
+I have included the Bootstrap javascript tags in my HTML documents to support these features)
 ### Frameworks
 - **Bootstrap:** I utilised Bootstrap version so I could develop the FWL website to be responsive, accessible and inline with web developement trends.
 Boostrap offers a range of components to allow for a faster development and a modern result.